 GENERAL MANAGER/DIRECTOR OF OPERATIONS

 While earning her MBA, Olszewski gained versatile experience as a teaching and research assistant, learning the ins and outs of various business and management arenas including Microenterprise Consulting, Engaged Learning Business Statistics, and Managing/Organizing People and Strategic Management.
 She entered her career with gusto, becoming involved with Best Buddies Illinois’ jobs consulting employment program as well as holding an internship with the Justice System Restart Initiative – both of which allowed her to combine business knowledge with a passion for making a positive difference in the community.
-Olszewski also gained early experience with real estate and business working for Area Wide Reality & Mortgages, analyzing financial data and building business plans.
+Olszewski also gained early experience with real estate and business working for Area Wide Realty & Mortgages, analyzing financial data and building business plans.
 She models her practices after companies who put people first and by placing stakeholder values at the forefront, naturally allowing for profit to follow.